early-riser18/YouBikeML/README.md

 Make sure to set `APP_ENV=local`
 ## Container
 This service is run in the cloud in a container.
-You can test run a container locally as follows:

-# Running Extraction tasks manually
-## Locally
-A local S3 bucket is available via MinIO.
-1. Spin up a local MinIO instance with `docker-compose up minio-server`
-3. Run any extraction flow via `python3 -m elt.flows.\<flow-name>
-4. Inspect the extracted data on `http://localhost:9001` using the credentials set in the `compose.yaml` file
-## Cloud Environment
-1. Go to your Prefect Server > Deployments
-2. Select Quick Run on any deployment of interest.
-3. Inspect the extracted data on your S3 bucket.
+You can test the containerized environment by running `./utils/docker_script.sh` and select the option accordingly:

+`1) Test Locally`: Build image and run code in a containarized local environment
+<br>`2) Test Lambda`: Build image and launch a local lambda function emulator.
+You can then make calls to it with `curl "http://localhost...` to simulate the cloud lamdbda function behavior.

 # Train & Test Forecast Model
+Coming soon...